dobrovolsky/kb-notes.nvim/README.md

 - `:KBShowBacklinks` - shows all backlinks for current note
 - `:KBSpellSuggest` - shows suggestions for word under cursor
 - `:KBUpdateNoteHeader` - updates note header with filename and prettifies markdown
+- `:LoadKBSettings` - is executed on BufEnter and loads all settings for the current buffer

 ### Additional commands

 This is a very specific command that I use for my own notes.

-- `:KBOpenLink` - opens link under cursor
+- `:KBOpenDailyNote` - opens daily note
-- `:KBOpenMap` - opens current note as a mind map in browser
+- `:KBOpenMap` - opens current note as a mind map in browser ([markmap-cli](https://github.com/markmap/markmap) is required
 - `:KBPasteImg` - pastes image from clipboard to current note
 - `:KBPrevDay` - opens previous daily note